Styx (film): Plot

-Kingsley, who speaks some English, regains consciousness and tries to pressure Rike to come to the rescue of the trawler on which, among others, her sister is on.
+Kingsley, who speaks some English, regains consciousness and tries to pressure Rike to come to the rescue of the trawler on which, among others, his sister is on.
 He struggles with Rike to get the ignition key to the yacht, even pushing her overboard.
 After starting the engine and moving somewhat away, Kingsley stops the engine again, and Rike climbs back on deck with difficulty.
 Shocked by this act, she is furious with Kingsley, but notices his despair and calls the coastguard again, claiming that the "Asa Gray" will sink now.
 After the SOS, she cuts the ship's electrical system and activates her distress beacon.

 The following night, she approaches the trawler, climbs aboard and finds a number of dead and dying people on the ship.
 At dawn, the tenders of a Coast Guard frigate shuttle with the abandoned trawler to rescue the survivors and recover the dead, while radio messages about other ships in distress arrive, each with hundreds of refugees on board.
 Rike is recovered from the frigate.
 Traumatised and unable to answer the questions of the coastguards who questioned her, she is informed that proceedings were being brought against her.